amida-tech/blue-button-record/README.md

 };
 ```

 'entry_type' is a convenience field and holds the type of the entry.
-It can have the values: 'allergy', 'demographic', 'social', 'problem', 'procedure', 'medication', 'vital', 'immunization', or 'encounter'.  'patKey' is the patient key.  'entry' and 'record' respectively link the merge history to patient data and source file.  'merged' is the time that the merge history record is created.  'merge_reason' can currently be 'new', 'update' or 'duplicate'.  'archived=true' identifies all the merge history entries that is linked to patient data collections that has the same flag and is an another convenience field.
+It can have the values: 'allergy', 'demographic', 'social', 'problem', 'procedure', 'medication', 'vital', 'immunization', or 'encounter'.  'pat_key' is the patient key.  'entry' and 'record' respectively link the merge history to patient data and source file.  'merged' is the time that the merge history record is created.  'merge_reason' can currently be 'new', 'update' or 'duplicate'.  'archived=true' identifies all the merge history entries that is linked to patient data collections that has the same flag and is an another convenience field.

 ### Partial Match